Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Space Filters

-Space Filters {{%currentjavanet "the-space-filters.html"%}} are interceptors inside the XAP Space which allow implementation of user-defined logic based on Space events.
+Space Filters {{%currentjavanet "the-space-filters.html"%}} are interceptors inside the XAP Space that allow implementation of user-defined logic based on Space events.
 Some filters need to perform operations on the embedded Space.
-If secured, the filter needs to have sufficient privileges for its operations.
+If secured, the filter needs sufficient privileges for its operations.

-The username and password supplied when creating a Space, will be used to _implicitly_ create a `secured` Space.
-The security privileges of the specified user will be propagated to the Filter.
-If the user has **Read** privileges, then the filter will be able to perform a `space.read(..)` on its embedded Space.
+The username and password supplied when creating a Space are used to _implicitly_ create a secured Space.
+The security privileges of the specified user are propagated to the filter.
+If the user has Read privileges, then the filter can perform a `space.read(..)` on its embedded Space.

-## Before Authentication operation
+## Before-Authentication Operation

 A filter can be registered for `before-authentication` events.
-Before a client tries to authenticate, any filter with the `before-authentication` operation-code will be invoked.
+Before a client tries to authenticate, any filter with the `before-authentication` operation-code is invoked.
 The `SpaceContext` supplied as part of the call holds a `SecurityContext` that has the `UserDetails` object.

 {{%tabs%}}
 {{%tab "   Namespace "%}}